Nabilkarren/united-creative-challenge/README.md

 This repo contains frontend implementation of Figma design for United Creative challenge

-To see the preview of the landing page frontend, select the `master` branch and clone the branch.
+To see the preview of the landing page frontend, clone the `main` branch.

 Make sure to use `npm i` inside the project to install the required dependency.